in-jun/blog/content/posts/how-to-install-wine-on-ubuntu-24-04-lts/index.en.md

 series: ["Ubuntu Guide"]
 ---

-# How to Install Wine on Ubuntu 24.04 LTS

 ## What is Wine?

 Wine (Wine Is Not an Emulator) lets you run Windows programs on Linux systems like Ubuntu 24.04 LTS.
 Rather than being a typical emulator, Wine works by translating Windows commands directly into ones your Linux system can understand.
 This means better performance than you'd get with traditional virtualization.